mgerhardy/caveexpress/README.md

 The maps are taken from XSokoban, KSokoban - the author of sasquatch and microban maps is David W. Skinner and the maps gri* are made by GRIGoRusha.

-Btw.: Did I mention that this is a sokoban game that could even support network based multiplayer gaming (well... it already does, just not activated)
+Btw.: Did I mention that this is a sokoban game that even supports network based multiplayer gaming.
+Check it out.

+The multiplayer maps were all created by me and are released in the Public Domain.

 ### License
 Code is released under the GPL3 and the game data is released